About PickleTip

 On a humid spring evening in New Orleans, we watched a nervous beginner step onto the pickleball court for the first time.
 Feet glued to the baseline, white-knuckled grip, eyes darting between the Kitchen line and the back fence, they whispered the same thing we hear every week: “I’ve read so much, but none of it makes sense once the point starts.”
-That moment, more than any ranking or medal, explains why PickleTip exists.
+That moment explains why PickleTip exists.

 PickleTip is a strategy-first pickleball site where every tip, paddle review, and drill comes from live coaching and on-court experimentation, not theory alone.